Charge and spin instabilities in superconducting La$_3$Ni$_2$O$_7$

 \emph{Summary and Discussion.} In summary, we have studied the possible charge and spin instabilities in \LNO{} using a combination of model analysis and first-principles calculations.
-Using a minimal, fully correlated two-cluster model, we have identified a rocksalt-type charge instability involving mainly density fluctuations of oxygen holes, which couples strongly to lattice distortions.
+With realistic, material specific parameters, a minimal, fully correlated two-cluster model reveals substantial ligand holes in the ground state, as verified by recent spectroscopic studies~\cite{Dong2023,Chen2024}.
+The short-range fluctuation of these ligand holes results in a charge instability that couples strongly to lattice distortions.
 Such an instability is manifested as a long range static charge order with concurrent antiferromagnetic order and lattice distortions in DFT+$U$ calculations over a wide range of effective $U$ values.
 The charge, spin and associated lattice instabilities are found to be greatly suppressed with increasing external pressure, which could be one of the key factors contributing to the emergence of superconductivity in pressurized \LNO~\cite{Sun2023}.
-A small amount of carrier doping is found to be effective in suppressing the charge and spin instabilities, which could be a promising route to stabilize a superconducting phase under ambient pressure.
-We should emphasize, however, that DFT+$U$ treats the correlated problem on a mean-field level, and is known to overestimate a system's tendency towards order.
-The insulating, long-range ordered ground state found here could well be metallic with only short range, incipient orders or fluctuations, as indicated by the experimental transport measurements~\cite{Kobayashi1996,Wu2001,Liu2022}.
+A small amount of carrier doping is found to be effective in suppressing these instabilities, which could be a promising route to stabilize a superconducting phase under ambient pressure.
+We should emphasize, however, that DFT+$U$ treats the correlated problem on a mean-field level, and is known to overestimate a system's tendency towards ordering.
+The insulating, long-range ordered ground state found here could well be metallic with only short-range, incipient orders or fluctuations, as indicated by the experimental transport measurements~\cite{Kobayashi1996,Wu2001,Liu2022}.
 It is plausible to speculate that \LNO{} resides in close proximity to a quantum critical point associated with charge ordering and/or antiferromagnetic behavior.
 A closely related example is the perovsikte LaNiO$_3$, where the theoretically identified orders~\cite{Subedi2018} are found to be density waves of the same momentum space structure in experiments~\cite{Li2016,Zhang2017,Guo2018,Liu2020}.
-We thus expect the overall picture obtained here to be qualitatively correct, but the details of the charge and spin instabilities and their interplay with superconductivity in \LNO{} remain to be further explored in future experiments.
-It is also worth noting that other compounds in the Ruddlesden-Popper series $R_{n+1}$Ni$_n$O$_{3n+1}$, where Ni is assigned a nominal valence of $(3-1/n)+$ and thus possess a small charge transfer energy for $n \geq 2$, present a tantalizing possibility of harboring a superconducting phase frustrated by charge and spin density waves of similar nature~\cite{Zhang2020}.
+We thus expect the overall picture obtained here to be qualitatively correct, but the details of the charge and spin instabilities and their interplay with superconductivity in \LNO{} remain to be further explored in future studies.
+It is also worth noting that other compounds in the Ruddlesden-Popper series $R_{n+1}$Ni$_n$O$_{3n+1}$, where Ni is assigned a nominal valence of $(3-1/n)+$ and thus possess a small charge-transfer energy for $n \geq 2$, present a tantalizing possibility of harboring a superconducting phase frustrated by charge and/or spin density waves of similar nature~\cite{Zhang2020,Li2024,Zhu2024,Zhang2024}.

 \onecolumngrid

 {S\arabic{figure}} {S\Roman{table}} {S\arabic{equation}}

 \@hangfrom@section#1#2#3{\@hangfrom{#1#2}#3} \@hangfroms@section#1#2{#1#2}